The Federal Reserve has taken a breather on raising interest rates -- for now anyway.

 Before interest rates rise again, it’s best to knock out as much revolving debt as you can.

-There’s more than one debt repayment strategy, but Zaneilia Harris, a certified financial planner in the Washington metro area and president of Harris and Harris Wealth Management Group, suggests paying off the credit card with the lowest rate first.
+There’s more than one debt repayment strategy, but Zaneilia Harris, a certified financial planner in the Washington metro area and president of Harris and Harris Wealth Management Group, suggests paying off the credit card with the lowest balance first.
+Then rank your credit cards based on their balances and interest rates, lowest to highest.

 "Go for the easy one, the low-hanging fruit," Harris says.
 "That can motivate you to then look at the ones that have the higher interest rate and then focus in on those."